 For many people with soft tissue sarcoma in the extremities, we recommend radiation therapy after surgery.
 At Memorial Sloan Kettering, our goal is to treat the cancer while preserving function in the limbs.

 MSK is highly experienced in the use of IMRT.
-In fact, our researchers developed this approach in 1996.
+Our researchers developed this approach in 1996.
 IMRT is now used around the world to treat soft tissue sarcoma, as well as other forms of cancer.

 Our experts are constantly exploring new ways to improve radiation therapy for soft tissue sarcoma.
 For example, we are studying how to reduce the time needed to give radiation.